-This PCN has average asthma rates in most agebands.
+This PCN has well above average asthma rates in 16 to 55 year agebands.

-The ageband with the highest asthma rate in this PCN is 16 to 35 years, with a rate of 12%
+The ageband with the highest asthma rate in this PCN is 16 to 35 years, with a rate of 18%

 Obesity % - Reception over time

 Leeds has hovered around 10% obesity in Reception classes for years.
 Deprived areas are higher and rising steadily, while the PCNs are slowly diverging.